harshalyaravalkar/End_To_End_Data_Science_Project/README.md

 House rent prediction is a practical regression problem where machine learning models are trained using historical housing data in order to estimate rental prices for different types of properties.
 Such systems can help tenants, landlords, and housing platforms better understand property pricing trends and make more informed decisions.

-For this project, a real-world House Rent dataset was used containing rental listings from multiple Indian cities including:
-- Bangalore
-- Chennai
-- Delhi
-- Hyderabad
-- Kolkata
-- Mumbai

 The dataset included several property-related features such as BHK count, property size, furnishing status, city, floor information, bathrooms, and rent amount.
 During preprocessing, only the most relevant and user-friendly features were selected for prediction in order to simplify the application and improve usability.

 The final features used for prediction were: